Temporal quantum eraser: Fusion gates with distinguishable photons: Introduction

 Note that due to the bosonic nature of photons, antisymmetry in the spatial degree of freedom must be paired with antisymmetry in another degree of freedom.
 These aspects of two-photon interference have been discussed \cite{wang2006quantum,fedrizzi2009anti} and demonstrated with polarization Bell pairs \cite{walborn2003multimode,dayan2007spectral}, high-dimensional orbital angular momentum states \cite{zhang2016engineering} and hyperentangled photons \cite{liu2022hong}.
 A common feature of these demonstrations is that the photons are produced probabilistically in an unheralded manner, thereby limiting their applicability in protocols necessitating on-demand single-photon sources (SPS).

 Photon distinguishability, i.e. asymmetry of the photonic state with respect to exchange, can stem from a physical distinction between the modes of the different sources, e.g. different phase matching conditions in non-linear media, or different resonant frequencies of quantum emitters.
 Despite such distinctions, quantum interference can still be recovered and harnessed for entanglement generation, for instance, through time-resolved measurements and active feedforward \cite{zhao2014entangling,wang2018experimental,yard2024on}.
-Yet, even with identical sources, distinguishability may arise from the generation process itself, in which information regarding the mode of the output photon leaks out.
+Yet, even when considerable efforts are made to ensure the sources are nearly identical, photon distinguishability may still arise from the generation process itself, where information regarding the mode of the output photon can leak out \cite{alexander2024manufacturable}.
 When this information is not actively taken into account, the source suffers from mode impurity, resulting in a mixed state for the generated photons, and accordingly, they are at least partially distinguishable.

 In this work, we focus on the case where identical copies of such modally-impure sources are used.
 In particular, we examine sources in which temporal information associated with the output mode of the photon is carried by additional photons emitted from the same source.
 We theoretically demonstrate that by applying a temporal quantum eraser (TQE) on the information from a pair of sources, we can project the two generated photons into a purely symmetric or antisymmetric state.
 This results in perfect retrieval of the two-photon interference in otherwise distinguishable photons, and enables the reliable performance of two-photon linear optics gates, e.g. fusion gates.